mohamadacma/TeamInSynch/DesignDocument.md

 * List<String> URLs;

 ### Add Team Member Endpoint
-For each of the following API requests, we would need to authenticate the user aka manager before they're able to make the call:
 * Accepts a POST request to /members
 * Accepts data to create a new member with a provided name, a given ID, an email, a phone number, and location .
 Returns the new member with a unique Id assigned by the Team in synch service.
 ##### UML sequence diagram representation: